Wisdom Teeth Removal in Southfield, MI

 There are a few signs and symptoms to look out for when determining whether or not your wisdom teeth are impacted.
 Impacted wisdom teeth cause:

-- Pain or tenderness in the gums and/or jaws
+• Pain or tenderness in the jaw and/or gums

 If you have impacted wisdom teeth, it’s vital for your oral health to have them removed as soon as possible before they lead to other health complications.
 Common issues we see with impacted wisdom teeth include severe pain, a misaligned bite, and possible oral infection.